-1.2 Type 1 Diabetes
+1.2 Type I diabetes

 - Type 1 diabetes can occur at any age.
 However, it mostly occurs in children & teenagers. - In type 1 diabetes, there is no insulin production by the pancreas (insulin producing factory of the body).
-Insulin is the most vital hormone in the body which helps convert carbohydrate from food into energy.

-- It is an autoimmune disorder in which the body's immune system attacks its own insulin producing cells in pancreas and results in complete cessation of insulin production which is an irreversible process. - As there is no insulin production in the body, we need to inject it from external sources.
-Insulin has no replacement. - Type 1 diabetes does not result from unhealthy eating or lack of exercise.
+Insulin is the most vital hormone in the body which helps convert carbohydrate from food into energy. - Type 1 diabetes is an autoimmune disorder in which the body's immune system attacks its own insulin producing cells in pancreas and results in complete cessation of insulin production.
+This is an irreversible process.
+Once the pancreas' insulin producing cells stop producing insulin, current science has no way of reviving them to start producing insulin again. - As there is no insulin production in the body, we need to inject it from external sources.
+Insulin has no other replacement. - Type 1 diabetes does not result from unhealthy eating or lack of exercise.
 However, a person with type 1 diabetes should be careful to lead a healthy lifestyle as it assists in managing blood sugar levels.

-1.3 Type 2 Diabetes
+1.3 Type 2 diabetes

-- It is more common in the people above the age of 30. - In type 2 diabetes the pancreas produces enough insulin but the body is unable to utilize the insulin efficiently hence raising blood sugar levels. - The main risk factor to develop type 2 diabetes is being overweight which is usually a result of unhealthy eating habits and lack of exercise.
-Family history and hormonal problems are also important risk factors. - Type 2 diabetes can be managed with lifestyle modification alone or in combination with tablets.
+- Type 2 diabetes is more common in the people above the age of 30.
+However it may occur at any age, even in children. - In type 2 diabetes the pancreas produces enough insulin but the body is unable to utilize the insulin efficiently hence raising blood sugar levels.
+Many a times the pancreas is producing insulin in large amounts (more than normal production) to bring the blood sugar levels down.
+However since the insulin does not work properly, the blood sugar level stays on the higher side. - The main risk factor to develop type 2 diabetes is being overweight which is usually a result of unhealthy eating habits and lack of exercise. - Family history and hormonal problems are also important risk factors. - Type 2 diabetes can be managed with lifestyle modification alone or in combination with tablets.
 Some people with type 2 diabetes may need insulin after a few years of having it.